 My auto-syphon has arrived and I will soon be testing the SG more accurately.

-The page is under construction; I'll be sharing difficulties and joys as I go along.
-I have realised there are contradictions concerning the specific gravity.
-Now the wine-thief has arrived I will be able to get much more accurate readings.
+I'll be sharing difficulties and joys as I go along.
+For example I have realised there are contradictions concerning the specific gravity.
+Now that the wine-thief has arrived I will be able to get much more accurate readings.